Training for Ag Professionals on Crisis, Suicidal Behavior

 Just as people trained in CPR and the Heimlich maneuver help save thousands of lives each year, people trained in QPR learn how to recognize the warning signs of a suicide crisis and how to question, persuade and refer someone to help.

 This 90-minute training will be held online, via Zoom on Nov.
 12 at 11 a.m.
 CT (10 a.m.
 MT).
-There is no cost to attend the training, but attendance is limited to 35 participants and registration is required.
+There is no cost to attend the training, but attendance is limited to 35 participants.

 This material is based upon work supported by USDA/NIFA under Award Number 2019-77028-30436.